I'm an avid "Skyrim" player that enjoys building unique characters.

 If you’re worried about endgame armor rating, both the best light armor and best heavy armor can reach the armor rating cap.
-Of course, before you get to them, the heavy armor greatly out-does light armor sets in this.
+Of course, before you get to them, the heavy armor greatly outperforms light armor sets.
 If you’re playing a melee character, or any build where you anticipate you’ll be hit a lot (pretty self-explanatory), go for heavy.
 If you’re planning on not using a shield or restoration spells on a regular basis, heavy armor could save your life.

 This is the main difference between heavy and light armor—light armor always has an advantage in this category.
 Perks like Muffled Movement (noise from armor is reduced by 50%) can help a bit, but never fully make heavy armor more viable than light for sneaking.
 Therefore, if you’re using a sneak archer or assassin build, light armor is definitely the way to go.

 Until you get the perk Conditioning (Heavy Armor 70), heavy armor will weigh far more and also slow you down.
 If you’re an endgame player, then the weight and speed difference between the armors is negligible, but if you’re concerned about being agile early on, you may prefer the light armor.
 If you want to strafe a lot, getting to Heavy Armor 70 can be very arduous.